JinxinZhao315/Next.js_Project/README.md

 ## Introduction

-This is a full-stack web dev project built with Next.js, GraphQL, JavaScript & TypeScript, and Prisma as part of my internship training in RoadFlex.
+This is a functional website developed full-stack with Next.js, GraphQL, JavaScript & TypeScript, and Prisma as part of my internship training in RoadFlex.
 The website in this project has 3 pages: signup, signin, and signed-in user information display.

 User credentials are stored in a persistent database hosted on [Heroku](https://www.heroku.com/).
 A referral system is also implemented, where if a new user signs up with the referral code of an existing user, the existing user gets a referral bonus based on his referral count (also stored in database, $5 per referral).